U.S. Justice Department Disrupts Russian AI-Enhanced Social Media Operation | Law-Order

 U.S. Justice Department Disrupts Russian AI-Enhanced Social Media Operation

-The U.S. Justice Department announced it disrupted a Russian operation utilizing AI-enhanced fake social media accounts to spread pro-Kremlin messages.
-This operation occurred four months before the U.S. presidential election, aimed to influence the vote through hacking and covert social media influence by foreign adversaries.
+The U.S. Justice Department has disrupted a Russian operation that used AI to create fake social media accounts to spread pro-Kremlin messages.
+The operation, linked to Russian intelligence and RT, created around 1,000 fake profiles.
+The disruption comes just months before the U.S. presidential election.

-The U.S. Justice Department announced on Tuesday that it successfully disrupted a Russian-led operation that employed artificial intelligence to amplify fake social media accounts spreading pro-Kremlin messages within the United States and abroad.
-The timing of this disruption is crucial, coming just four months ahead of the U.S. presidential election, a period security experts identify as highly susceptible to hacking and disinformation campaigns by foreign entities.
+The U.S. Justice Department announced on Tuesday the disruption of a Russian operation that leveraged artificial intelligence to create fake social media accounts aimed at spreading pro-Kremlin messages in the United States and abroad.
+This revelation comes four months ahead of the U.S. presidential election, a period security experts anticipate will be targeted by foreign adversaries through hacking and covert social media influence.

-Prosecutors revealed that the operation was orchestrated through a private intelligence firm in Russia, manned by Russian intelligence officers and former Russia Today (RT) employees.
-This firm developed a sophisticated AI-driven platform to generate and manage hundreds of fake social media profiles that appeared to represent genuine American citizens.
+Prosecutors revealed that the alleged operation was orchestrated by a Russian private intelligence organization, staffed with Russian intelligence officers and a senior employee from the government-funded news outlet, Russia Today (RT).
+RT's spokesperson did not immediately respond to requests for comment.

-Senior U.S. officials emphasized their ongoing vigilance, monitoring for any schemes aimed at disrupting the forthcoming vote, highlighting the continuous threat posed by foreign adversaries in the realm of cyber and information warfare.
+According to court documents, the organization employed a custom AI-powered platform to create and manage approximately 1,000 fake social media accounts, designed to resemble real American users.
+These accounts, which have since been banned, commonly disseminated pro-Kremlin rhetoric and were critical of the Ukrainian government.

 (Disclaimer: With inputs from agencies.)